-6.4 Staff Training
+6.5 Staff Training

-South Avenue Primary School will ensure that all staff receive online safety training as part of induction and that ongoing online safety training and update for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
+• South Avenue Primary School will ensure that all staff receive online safety training as part of induction and that ongoing online safety training and update for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
+See section 7 for more information

-6.5 Educating Learners
+6.6 Educating Pupils

-• South Avenue Primary School will ensure a comprehensive whole school curriculum response is in place to enable all learners to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
+• South Avenue Primary School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
+See section 9 for more information.

-6.6 Working with Parents/Carers
+6.7 Working with Parents/Carers

-- South Avenue Primary School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential online benefits and risks for children by: - Sending out weekly parent guides on online safety topics produced by The Safer Internet Centre - o Including online safety updates in newsletters
+- South Avenue Primary School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential online benefits and risks for children by: - o Sending out weekly parent guides on online safety topics produced by The Safer Internet Centre - o Including online safety updates in newsletters - South Avenue Primary School will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school, what their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child is going to be interacting with online.
+This is achieved by: